MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-chat-file-sharing.md

     ![Screenshot showing call controls with Chat button highlighted.](media/calling-teams-start-chat.JPG)

-2. To send a OneDrive or local file through chat, select the **Attach** button or paste the file directly into the Chat window.
+2. To send a OneDrive or local file through chat, select the **Attach file** button or paste the file directly into the Chat window.

     >[!Note]
     > Dynamics 365 Guides chat supports certain formats, including bold, italic, strikethrough, and underline.
 It also supports hyperlinks.
 However, it does not support HTML-formatted text or lists, such as a passage you copy and paste from a website.